calebkw91/calebkw91/README.md

 ### Hi there 👋

-I am an engineer turned software developer, slowly transitioning my skills from industrial programming into full-stack web development!
+I am a cross functional engineer with a degree in Electrical Engineering, experience in industrial automation, and recent exposure to full-stack development.
+My unique background allows me to view problems with a new perspective and contribute to a team on many different levels.

 📫 How to reach me: walke1291@gmail.com